Update January 2015: we’ve purchased a number of NUC devices and have found some better components – these are now listed.

 We’re really happy with the set up, it’s made meetings and conference calls dramatically better.
 Everyone has been surprised at how small and powerful the Intel NUC is, and a few of us are now considering purchasing one for home – as the device also comes with a VESA mount which allows you to mount the NUC on the rear of your television, if you wanted a new media centre set up, or on the rear of your monitor if you want a clutter free desk, or space is a premium in your household.

 Below is the parts & price list for the components mentioned above as of Jan 2014.
-You have to order the whiteboard from Pitts Presentation, the best price for the NUC comes from Overclockers UK, but the rest of the components can be purchased from Amazon.
+You have to order the whiteboard from Pitts Presentation, the rest of the components can be purchased from Amazon.

 Price (ex VAT)